Isotope Production

 Do you need nuclear data for production?
 Check out Isotope Production Nuclear Data Issues to request it!

 Every year, approximately 17 million nuclear medicine procedures (both diagnostic and therapeutic) are performed in the U.S. alone.
 Most of the radionuclides currently used for these procedures are produced by low- and intermediate-energy accelerators, e.g., 11C, 18F, 68Ga, 82Rb, and 123I.
 These accelerators also produce non-medical radionuclides with commercial value, such as 22Na, 73As, 95mTc, and 109Cd.
 However, the production of radioisotopes for research, industry, and commercial purposes is in short supply.
 Consequently, through the research necessary to address such deficiencies, it is possible to expand this list of options to include novel and emerging isotopes, as well as develop alternative pathways for production of established isotopes.
 Isotope production sits at the intersection of a number of different multidisciplinary fields: chemistry, biochemical engineering, experimental nuclear physics, and nuclear medicine.
 Bringing together these different disciplines allows for the development of next-generation, personalized approaches to medical imaging and cancer therapy.
-Most of the work being done by our group is performed under the auspices of the DOE Isotope Program, managed by the Office of Science.
-In particular, our group specifically focuses on:
+Most of the work being done by our program is performed under the auspices of the DOE Isotope Program, managed by the Office of Science.
+In particular, our program specifically focuses on:

 Production of Novel Medical Isotopes